Dimes6003/DarkflameServer_dll/README.md

   **Be sure** you created at least one account on your server before installing

 1. Download latest release here:
   [Releases](https://github.com/Dimes6003/DarkflameServer_dll/releases)

 2. Extract the release you downloaded into your LEGO Universe client, You should see these files in your client:

+	> ```diff
-  	> d3d9.dll
+	> msvc
-  	> legouniverse.exe
+	> macos
-  	> server.ini
+	> gnu-release

 3. Open `server.ini` and add the directory to your MasterServer.exe to `lwoServerPath = ` like so:

   	> lwoServerPath = C:/path/to/MasterServer.exe

 5. Run `legouniverse.exe` enjoy :)

   **DO NOT** run multiple instances of `legouniverse.exe` when using the dll,
   it's the same as running DLU multiple times and can cause issues